Faygo: History

 Because the drink had a limited shelf life, the company sold its products only in Michigan until the late 1950s.
 Company chemists later resolved this issue by installing a filtration system to remove impurities from the manufacturing plant's water system.
 In the 1960s, the soda's regional popularity expanded when the company began advertising during broadcasts of Detroit Tigers games.
 With the Tiger ads reaching beyond the Faygo market area at the time and the inability to cancel the ads, Faygo shipped products to the wholesalers' warehouses.
 This increased company sales from $6 million in 1966 to $20.4 million in 1971.
 Advertisements produced in the 1970s featured "everyday people" on a Boblo Boat singing the "Faygo Boat Song".

 The company introduced a low-calorie version of their products in the 1960s called Ohana.
 This sub-line soon became a majority of company sales.
 In 1961, the Royal Line was launched as a premium product line.
 The juice extract used to produce the initial run of Royal Hawaiian Pineapple Orange was not sterilized and became rancid, causing a buildup of gases such that, after hitting store shelves, the bottles exploded.
 The soda was recalled and Dole gave Faygo enough sterilized juice to offset the company's losses.
 Six other flavors also entered into production in the 1960s.
 The original strawberry flavor from 1907 was renamed Redpop in the late 1960s.

 With Michigan's beverage container deposit law passed in 1978, Faygo thought people would prefer returnable cans instead of glass.
 With this choice being incorrect, the company had a hard time making the switch back to bottles, cutting into profits for several years.

 Assessing the industry and the second generation's pending retirement, the company was put up for sale.
 TreeSweet Products Corp. bought the company from the Feigenson family in early 1986 for $105 million.
 TreeSweet in turn sold the company to National Beverage Corp. a year later in 1987.
 In the 1980s, they introduced flavored carbonated water.

 Faygo expanded in 1996 with a non-carbonated drink line, again named Ohana, which included punches, iced tea and lemonade.
 In 2007, Faygo celebrated its 100th anniversary with a new flavor and contests for label design.
 Ten thousand entries were received and a fourth-grade Ohio teacher won with Centennial Soda.
 In March 2014, the company introduced its ginger ale, Faygo Gold, rivaling cross town company Vernors' flagship drink.

+Current products

+As of 2025, there are 57 beverage options offered by Faygo.